 Do you have a question for the CPA web team?

-Many accessibility issues, such as images with improper alternative text or PDF’s without sufficient accessible markup, crop up and must be corrected on a case-by-case basis.
+When accessibility issues arise, such as images with improper alternative text or PDF’s without sufficient accessible markup, they must be corrected on a case-by-case basis.
 As part of our ongoing efforts to police accessibility standards, the entire umaryland website is scanned on a regular basis to detect these sorts of issues, and reports are sent to the web content managers who maintain the content in question.
 Guidance and assistance are provided to help make corrections where necessary.

-All University websites and applications are expected to meet the accessibility standards laid out by the Center for Information Technology Services.
+Communications and Public Affairs asks that all University websites and applications meet the accessibility guidelines laid out by the Center for Information Technology Services.

 To find out more about the University’s accessibility measures outside of the web, visit Educational Support & Disability Services.